The Patient’s Advocate

 As the 5th leading cause of death in American women, ovarian cancer provides an urgent starting point and a “perfect window” for clinical trials—the physicians could know within a few short years whether or not the vaccine works or needs further development.

 Although years will pass before the vaccine moves through clinical trials and into regular treatment plans, these findings are very encouraging in our ongoing fight against cancer.
 Those with family histories of cancer and/or those with abnormal symptoms a doctor considers concerning should be undergoing regular screening tests to rule out warning signs of cancer such as precancerous cells.
 The earlier that cancer is found, the better one’s prognosis becomes.
 If you or a loved one has experienced a devastating delay in the diagnosis of cancer, contact our firm for a free consultation.
-To read more about cancer misdiagnosis, visit our cancer misdiagnosis webpage.
+To read more about cancer misdiagnosis, visit our cancer misdiagnosis lawsuits page.
 To read more about UConn’s exciting announcement on the ovarian cancer vaccine, visit their public release here.
 To read more about ovarian cancer and US statistics, visit the American Cancer Society’s ovarian cancer page.

 Call 1-800-952-8444